Snapraise/slate/source/includes/_webhooks.md

 }
 ```

-Webhooks allow Amplo to push data into your system in a near real-time capacity.
+Webhooks allow Snap Advance to push data into your system in a near real-time capacity.
 This allows you to supplement your API usage or fully change the dynamic of your API
 usage from primarily pull-based (you make a request, we send the data back) to
 push-based (when something interesting in the system happens, we let you know).

-For example, when a Donation happens in Amplo's system, the Amplo API will POST related
+For example, when a Donation happens in Snap Advance's system, the Snap Advance API will POST related
 JSON data to your registered Webhook URL for your immediate consumption (a.k.a. a callback).

 Webhook URLs can be registered on the Entity level.
 SSL is required.
 The endpoint provided